New York City Sports Management Graduate Programs

 - Sports and Digital Media

-Keep in mind that each school has a unique set of degree programs.
+Keep in mind that schools that have sports management programs has a unique set of degrees.
 Therefore, specific courses that are in the lineup will change from school to school.
 You should check out a few options to find one that aligns most closely with your endgame.